Tip Calculator

 What is a good tip percentage?

 Standard tip percentages vary by service type.
 For restaurants: 15% is standard, 18% for good service, 20% for excellent service, and 10-15% for poor service.
 For other services: 15-20% for food delivery, 10-15% for taxi/ride-share, 15-20% for hair salons, and $1-2 per drink at bars.
-Tips can vary by location and culture—when in doubt, 18-20% is generally safe for good service.
+When in doubt, 18-20% is generally safe for good service.

 Should I tip on the total before or after tax?